 Have you ever asked your kids how clouds are formed?
 Dependent on age, the answers can be pretty funny.
 Maybe a unicorn got a haircut in heaven or possibly they’ll get close to the truth.
 But how great would it be to show them on a level that they can touch and see?
-This week we made a cloud in a jar for our homeschool science lesson.
+A while back we made a cloud in a jar for our homeschool science lesson which turned out to be an easy STEM activity for kids of all ages – husbands included.

 It’s a simple science lesson that left my kids dancing for joy.
 Plus the great news is that once you have all the supplies together, you can make it over and over again.
 By the 5th time to make a cloud in a jar within 30 minutes, I was a pro.